Updated on September 20, 2022. Originally published June 3, 2021.

 There are a lot of great roofing materials to choose from, which can make it difficult when trying to find the best roofing for your home.
 Consider the style of your house and how long you plan on living there.
 You also need to consider your budget, especially if you have a large surface area on your roof and are going to need a lot of material.
 Asphalt shingles are a short-term solution, but desirable to most because of being the cheapest roofing material.
 If you have a home that would benefit from metal, wood, concrete, or slate, strongly consider spending extra money in exchange for a durable material that will last a long time and add aesthetic to the house.

 If you have any questions about roofing, contact us at Perimeter Roofing.
-We are trained in roof installations and repairs and offer only the best customer service.
+We’re trained in roof installations and repairs and offer only the best customer service.
 We can help you make the right decision when it comes to picking out the best roofing material.
 Learn more about us, and set up an appointment today.
-We service locations across the southeastern United States including Georgia, North Carolina, Tennessee, Florida, Texas, Alabama, and Louisiana.
+We service locations across the southeastern United States including Georgia, Tennessee, Florida, and Alabama.